 These fall harvest bowls with ginger tahini maple sauce are the perfect meal to practice this strategy with.
 They’re so simple to throw together and the time they take to make is largely unattended.
 For me and my husband, I tend to double (or even triple) the recipe for these fall harvest bowls and consider lunch done for the week.

 If you need a bit more variety, the bowl consists of several different components – building blocks like wild rice, roasted squash, apples, and kale- that you can assemble as suggested or mix and match to create new meals all week.
 Some examples?
 Shredded kale and chicken salad or wild rice with fish.
 Just change up the sauce and toppings and, voilà, dinner is reinvented.

-But ok and let’s talk about this magical ginger tahini maple sauce.
-It’s pretty much my favorite because it goes on everything.
-Not only does it tie this fall harvest bowl together perfectly, but you can also use leftovers as a dip for raw veggies, drizzled on roasted potatoes, or even in a sandwich.
+Let’s talk about this magical ginger tahini maple sauce.
+It’s one of my favorites because it goes on everything.
+Not only does it tie these fall harvest bowls together perfectly, but you can also use leftovers as a dip for raw veggies, drizzled on roasted potatoes, or even in a sandwich.
 Need a quick dinner?
-Steam a sweet potato, top with a fried egg, and drizzle with this sauce.
+Make some socca, top with a fried egg, and drizzle with this sauce.
 A nourishing, satisfying meal in 5 minutes or less.
 Now that’s magic.Print

 - 2/3 cup dry wild rice

-- ½ teaspoon ground chili powder
+- 1/2 teaspoon chili powder

-- ¼ teaspoon ground nutmeg
+- 1/4 teaspoon ground nutmeg

-- ¼ teaspoon ground cinnamon
+- 1/4 teaspoon ground cinnamon